docksal/docksal/docs/advanced/stack-config.md

 ### DOCKSAL_LOCK_UPDATES

 When set, this will allow for Docksal to no longer accept updates.
-This is usually good in combination of `CI=true`.
+This is usually good in combination with `CI=true`.

 ### DOCKSAL_ENVIRONMENT

 `Default: local`

-Allow for environment specific dockal.yml and docksal.env files.
-Files will be same format `docksal-${DOCKSAL_ENVIRONMENT}.yml` or `docksal-${DOCKSAL_ENVIRONMENT}.env`.
-These files should not be committed.
+Allow for environment specific YML and ENV files. `fin` will load additional configuration from `docksal-${DOCKSAL_ENVIRONMENT}.yml` and/or `docksal-${DOCKSAL_ENVIRONMENT}.env`.
+Default usage is creating `docksal-local.yml` and `docksal-local.env` for local overrides that are not intended to be committed.

 ### DOCKSAL_STATS_OPTOUT